 If you wish to receive full payment before processing an order, the Capture action is for you.
 In case of authorization, you might need an additional plugin to capture the payment.
 Alternatively, you can also capture the authorized payment later within PayPal dashboard.

 PayPal has removed this feature.
 You were able to set a page style within PayPal dashboard for your checkout pages there in past.
-It used to display customized checkout style instead of classic checkout screens to your customers.
+It used to display a customized checkout style instead of classic checkout screens to your customers.

-You can display custom logo image to your PayPal payment pages rather than default business name.
+You can display a custom logo image to your PayPal payment pages rather than default business name.
 While the recommended image size is 150×50 pixel, 190x60pixel at maximum also works.
 Upload your custom logo image to WordPress using Media -> Add New.
-Further, copy the image URL and paste to this field.
+Further, copy the image URL and paste into this field.